bluebrown/immutable-cluster/README.md

 #### Ansible Playbook

 Once packer has created the temporary instance, we use ansible to apply additional configuration.
 For this example, we use the playbook to install and enable the nginx service.
-The result will be nginx serving the default nginx page on port 80.
+The result will be nginx serving the default page on port 80.

 ```yml
 ---